Former Board Chairman for SC State University Sees Another Delay In Federal Kickback Trial

 Not all kickbacks are considered illegal.
 If a kickback does not specifically violate the federal or state law, the kickback may be considered normal, legal and tax deductible.
 Tax deductibility is prohibited by an official, employee of the federal government or an official or employee of a foreign government.

+If you or your company has been accused of kickbacks, a South Carolina federal criminal defense attorney at the Strom Law Firm, LLC can help.
 With long standing experience with both state and federal cases, we know what it takes to aggressively defend you.
 Call a South Carolina Criminal Defense Attorney at the Strom Law Firm today for a free consultation.
 803.252.4800.